NicolaZomer/Keyword_Spotting/README.md

     In this notebook we play with ResNet models for the keyword spotting task.
 We start by implementing a simple ResNet architecture inspired by [Tang18] and then, motivated by [Vygon21], we modify such model and we train it to get a meaningful embedded representation of the input signals.
 We finally use k-NN to perform the classification task on these intermediate representations.

 - [Keyword Spotting: a neural attention model for speech command recognition](./notebooks/05_crnn_with_attention.ipynb) <br>
-    This notebook implements an attention model for speech command recognotion.
+    This notebook implements an attention model for speech command recognition.
 It is obtained as a modification of a [Demo notebook](https://github.com/douglas125/SpeechCmdRecognition/blob/master/Speech_Recog_Demo.ipynb) prepared by the authors of the paper [A neural attention model for speech command recognition](https://arxiv.org/abs/1808.08929).

 - [Keyword Spotting: Conformer](./notebooks/06_conformer_bo.ipynb) <br>
+    In this notebook, thanks to the library `audio_classification_models`, we implement a baseline Conformer architecture inspired by [Gulati20].
 This model combines **Convolutional Neural Networks** and **Transformers** to get the best of both worlds by modeling both local and global features of an audio sequence in a parameter-efficient way.
-We will use only the **Encoder** part of the model.
+In detail, we use only one Conformer block in order to reduce the number of model parameters.
+Moreover, we perform hyperparameter tuning by means of Bayesian optimization in order to find, among the models with less than 2M parameters, the one that leads to the best accuracy.

 - [Keyword Spotting: GAN-based classification](./notebooks/07_conditional_dcgan.ipynb)
+    In this notebook we try to implement a GAN-based classifier inspired by the paper [GAN-based Data Generation for Speech Emotion Recognition](https://www.isca-speech.org/archive_v0/Interspeech_2020/pdfs/2898.pdf).
+Unfortunately, to date we have not been able to figure out how to properly train the generator and discriminator in this specific case.
+As a result, we cannot currently test this approach.

 # Utils